Dysons

-Dysons is a bus and coach operator in Victoria, Australia.
+Dyson Group of Companies, operating as Dysons, is a bus and coach operator in Victoria, Australia.
+The oldest of its subsidiary companies is L.C.
+Dysons Bus Services, which was founded in June 1952 and is based in Bundoora in the northern suburbs of Melbourne.

 History

-Dysons was founded in June 1952 when Laurie Dyson purchased the business of Ned Gastin with route 46A Regent station to Janefield Hospital.
+L.C.
+Dysons Bus Services was founded in June 1952 when Laurie Dyson purchased the business of Ned Gastin with route 46A Regent station to Janefield Hospital.
 Over the years a number of routes and businesses were purchased both within Melbourne and in regional Victoria: